The real story behind the Tesla Map to Multiplication chart

 In reality, math teacher Joey Grether originally developed the chart for his children.
 He tried to promote it via 12xspiral but with little success.

 So he cheekily decided to create a hoax, making it look like the chart was by Nikola Tesla.
-See: Hoaxing the 12x spiral and Tesla.
+[His post has since been taken down.].

 There's an article about Joey (by Maria Droujkova) here: Exploring the spiral multiplication table, where you can see the original Grether's Spiral diagram.

 Also see this Reddit entry, which alerted me to the scam.

 Don't always believe what you read - even though it looks plausible.

 Now head on over and check out my 3D animation of the Grether Sprial.